theNewDynamic/oregonsadventurecoast.com/content/blog/what-s-your-ideal-oregon-coast-fishing-adventure.md

 warning_copy: ''

 ---
+_PacificPond Charters and Captain Jeff, pictured here, were great assistance to use on this shoot._

 ### _There are plenty of fish in the sea on Oregon’s Adventure Coast: Coos Bay, North Bend & Charleston, and plenty of ways to catch them!_

 Fishing is much more than just a sport or a pass time on **Oregon’s Adventure Coast: Coos Bay, North Bend & Charleston**.
 It’s a way of life.
 Our communities have a long history of welcoming anglers of all backgrounds and skill levels who have traveled here for world class fishing that can’t be experienced anywhere else.
 With the bay, ocean, and 30+ freshwater lakes and rivers, our area is a prime destination for all sorts of fishing adventures - whether it’s from the shore, charter boat, jetty, bridge, and even by kayak.